 Step One: Unplug the machine and remove the water tank

 To remove the water tank, hold onto the handle and lift it straight up.
 Be careful not to spill any of the water inside!
-If there’s any coffee or residue remaining in the tank, pour it out into a sink or bowl.
+If any coffee or residue remains in the tank, pour it into a sink or bowl.

 To remove the brew head, twist it counterclockwise until it comes off.
 Again, be careful not to spill any of the coffee inside!
-If there’s any coffee or residue remaining in the brew head, pour it out into a sink or bowl.
+If any coffee or residue remains in the brew head, pour it into a sink or bowl.

 Step Two: Disassemble the machine

 The next step is to disassemble the machine.
 This can be done by removing the cover and the drip tray.
-There are several screws that need to be removed in order to take these pieces off.
-Be very careful not to lose any of the screws, as they can be difficult to replace.
+Several screws need to be removed in order to take these pieces off.
+Be careful not to lose any screws, as they can be difficult to replace.

-Once the cover and drip tray is removed, you will have access to the brew head and water chamber.
+Once the cover and drip tray are removed, you can access the brew head and water chamber.
 These parts should be cleaned with a brush or a toothbrush.
 Be sure to remove all of the coffee oils and residue from these areas.